WeTransfer/format_parser/CONTRIBUTING.md

 ## So, you want to contribute a new parser

-It is awesome!
+That's awesome!
 Please do take care to add example files that fit your parser use case.
 Make sure that the file you are adding is licensed for use within an MIT-licensed piece of software.
 Ideally, this file is going to be something you have produced yourself and you are permitted to share under the MIT license provisions.